Cat's Eye Moonstone Gemstone Information

 Cat's eye moonstone is an extreme rarity, that occurs in the same mines as other varieties of moonstone.
 The most important deposits are sourced from Sri Lanka and India.
 Sri Lanka is most famous for its highly desirable bluish colored moonstone and India is the leading source for 'blue-sheen moonstone'.
 Other notable deposits include Australia, Brazil, Myanmar (Burma), Madagascar, Mexico, Norway, Switzerland, Tanzania and the United States.

-Buying Cat's Eye Moonstone and Determining Cat's Eye Moonstone Gemstone Value Back to Top
+Buying Cat's Eye Moonstone - Cat's Eye Moonstone Value

 Cat's Eye Moonstone Gemological Properties: Back to Top